hylo-lang/Lotsawa/ImplementationNotes.md

 participate in multiple pairings.

 Let's call these pairs **derivations**.
 A derivation of an item X has two parts:
-- **predot item:** a completed item in the same earleme as X describing the parse(s) of X's predot symbol.
+- **tributary item:** a completed item in the same earleme as X describing the parse(s) of X's predot symbol.
-- **mainstem item:** an incomplete item in the predot item's start earleme describing the parses of the RHS symbols *before* X's predot symbol.
+- **mainstem item:** an incomplete item in the tributary item's start earleme describing the parses of the RHS symbols *before* X's predot symbol.
 The postdot symbol of any mainstem item of X is always X's predot symbol.